Prosopis cineraria

 In 1730 AD, the village of Khejarli near Jodhpur in Rajasthan was the scene of a violent environmental confrontation.
-Amrita Devi and her three young daughters gave their lives in an attempt to protect some Khejri trees which Maharaja Abhay Singh had ordered cut to make way for his new palace.
+Amrita Devi and her three young daughters gave their lives in an attempt to protect some khejri trees which Maharaja Abhai Singh of Marwar had ordered cut to make way for his new palace.
 This led to widespread defiance in which 363 people were killed trying to save the trees.
-In the 1970s, the memory of this sacrifice led to the start of the Chipko movement.
+In the 1970s, the memory of this sacrifice led to the start of the Chipko movement in India.

 Description

 P. cineraria is a small tree, ranging in height from 3–5 m.
 The leaves are bipinnate, with seven to fourteen leaflets on each of one to three pinnae.
 Branches are thorned along the internodes.
-Flowers are small and creamy-yellow, and followed by seeds in pods.
+Flowers are small and creamy-yellow and followed by seeds in pods.
 The tree is found in extremely arid conditions, with rainfall as low as 15 cm annually; but is indicative of the presence of a deep water table.
 As with some other Prosopis spp., P. cineraria has demonstrated a tolerance of highly alkaline and saline environments.

-The tree should not be confused with the similar looking Chinese lantern tree, Dichrostachys cinerea.
+The tree should not be confused with the similar-looking Chinese lantern tree, Dichrostachys cinerea.
 They can be told apart by the flowers.
 While the Chinese lantern tree has bicolored pink-yellow flowers, the true Shami tree has yellow-colored bristled flowers only, like most other mesquites.